n4ika/pester/README.md

 ## 📌 Features (Coming Soon)

 - ✅ Manual and GPT-assisted task creation/editing
-- 💬 Chat with **Orrin**, your AI accountability partner — available in Support Mode or Savage Mode
+- 💬 Chat with [**Orrin**](./docs/orrin-personality.md), your AI accountability partner — available in Support Mode or Savage Mode
 - 🔐 Secure user authentication (email/password)
 - 📱 Mobile-first design (PWA)
 - 🚫 Task blocking with gatekeeper messages instead of silence
 - 🧠 Mode-based tone system that influences Orrin’s responses and behavior

 > ⚠️ Features like deadlines, labels, and prioritization are planned for version 2.

+---

+### 🖼 Demo Preview

+Coming soon: a sneak peek of Orrin’s interface, chat behavior, and real-time task flow.
+When it's ready, you'll see it here — with slow claps included.

 ---